Proposed genocidal law targeting GLB persons in Uganda

 Frank Mugisha, 29, a leader of Sexual Minorities Uganda, was awarded the Robert F. Kennedy Human Rights Award.
 He said that the award gave him more courage in his work.
 His group works underground; its members shift location frequently to avoid attacks.
 1

-2012-MAR-22: Liberty Counsel announces it will defend an evangelical pastor Scott Lively in Ugandan case:
+2012-MAR-22: Liberty Counsel announces it will defend pastor Scott Lively in Ugandan case:

 According to a press release of Liberty Counsel: